Hitachi Energy RTU500 Series

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to obtain access to devices without proper authentication.
+Successful exploitation of this vulnerability could allow an attacker to establish an authenticated connection with the hard-coded credentials and perform OS command executions.

 3. TECHNICAL DETAILS 3.1 AFFECTED PRODUCTS